| Bahrain in Amnesty International Report: Human Rights Defenders

 of ‘false information’ and ‘rumours’ that undermine integrity of

+a state, on the other hand.
 The report criticized the Bahraini Law on Public Meetings, Processions

 and Gatherings (the Bahraini Gatherings Code), adopted in July 2006,